maxxk/programming-languages/presentations/05-Static-Semantics.md

 # Static semantics representation
-Let us return to the topic of formal mechanized analysis of programs.
+Returning to the topic of formal mechanized analysis of programs.
 ```{.graphviz .dot}
 digraph  G {
   graph [rankdir="LR"];